Refine by MP, party, committee, province, or result type.

 Karen Wristen

-Environment committee I have heard witnesses speak very profoundly about those issues, and what struck me most was how aghast they were at the thought that a fish that has not only sustained them by way of providing food directly but sustained their entire ecosystem could possibly now be owned by a co
+Environment committee I have heard witnesses speak very profoundly about those issues, and what struck me most was how aghast they were at the thought that a fish that has not only sustained them by way of providing food directly but sustained their entire ecosystem could possibly now be owned by a corporation somewhere.

 November 29th, 2022Committee meeting